psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 # Incident Response Model – High-Security Facility Concept

-> Conceptual model for incident handling in a high-security technical facility, with a focus on physical security, credential-related events, zone deviations, privileged access, technical incidents, and controlled return to normal operations.
+> A controlled incident-response model for detecting, interpreting, containing, escalating, and recovering from security, operational, technical, and life-safety events.

 ---